-The industry is now making a turn to high-intensity, twin shaft horizontal mixers.
+The industry is now making a turn to high-intensity, twin-shaft horizontal mixers.
 These can achieve a thorough mix much faster, blending eight tons in 45 seconds, with impregnation.
 This means growers are getting a high-quality blend in three minutes or less.

 GSI’s InterSystem line fits the bill

 For retailers looking to upgrade their fertilizer blending process, GSI’s Intersystem line of blend towers is an excellent opportunity.
-Faster cycles, high-quality blends, and more efficient use of labor all add up to improved service, a better customer experience and an improved bottom line, not to mention the longest warranty in the industry.
+Faster cycles, high-quality blends, and more efficient use of labour all add up to improved service, a better customer experience and an improved bottom line, not to mention the longest warranty in the industry.